| FTH(1) | General Commands Manual | FTH(1) |

 The format string can have zero or more of the following flags:

-adds a zero before the output, for x
+add a zero before the output, for x and

 respective ‘0X’ before the output.
 For